Confidently erase data in active environments and from used IT assets.

 In its Assured Service (Sanitisation) scheme (CAS-S), a scheme offered for companies wishing to provide sanitization services to owners of highly classified government data, the U.K.’s National Cyber Security Center cautions its agencies to ensure adequate protections along each aspect of the data destruction process.
 One way to do this is to carefully vet the vendors providing drive destruction services, from ensuring secure transit of drives, checking for adequate staff clearance, providing a clear audit trail of each device from receipt through sanitization and to disposal, ensuring that all equipment is in good working order and ensuring all staff is well trained in the correct drive destruction and verification processes.

-Applying these practices when looking for a data destruction vendor will help ensure that you’ve minimized the chances of data being susceptible to breach and provided assurances that you are working with a reputable vendor that is highly expert in protecting your data (consider starting with a Blancco partner).
+Applying these practices when looking for a data destruction vendor will help ensure that you’ve minimized the chances of data being susceptible to breach and provided assurances that you are working with a reputable vendor that is highly expert in protecting your data.

-Just as care should be taken when selecting a drive destruction provider, it’s important to choose your data erasure solution carefully.
+Just as care should be taken when selecting a drive destruction provider, it’s important to choose your data erasure solution carefully, and insist on both erasure verification and an audit-ready, tamper-proof report.

-Blancco data erasure software has been tested, certified, approved and recommended by 15+ governing bodies around the world.
-Our data erasure software erases to 25+ standards and provides tamper-proof reports to meet security and regulatory compliance requirements.
+Blancco data erasure software has been tested, certified, approved, and recommended by 13+ governing bodies around the world.
+Our data erasure software erases to 25+ standards and provides certificates of erasure to meet security and regulatory compliance requirements.
 And, our patented SSD solution handles functionality differences across a myriad of SSD vendors.

 We are confident that Blancco Data Erasure Solutions provide all you need for permanent, secure data sanitization, rendering your data completely unrecoverable.
 However, if your organization mandates or prefers physically destroying your old data storage devices, weigh your destruction methods and vendor options carefully.
 Then, use the points in this article to advocate adding data erasure as an extra layer of protection against future data access.